 The Additional Measures tab contains a variety of options to further lock down your websites.
 We highly recommend you both take advantage of them and learn exactly what they all do.
 Unlike the other tabs, each of these settings are completely independent from one another and have to be activated individually.

-You can learn about what each function does in our Nginx hardening article here (the GP-CLI commands are now hooked to the toggles you see in the image above):
+You can learn about what each function does in our Nginx/OpenLiteSpeed hardening article here (the GP-CLI commands are now hooked to the toggles you see in the image above):

 Part 4.
 Access